crozasc/t3/README.md

 # t3
 ## Description

-Develop a Jupyter Notebook application that displays a history of the data visualization process to display features of the selected data set, using the tools that provide the Python programming language through libraries views in classes (Numpy, Pandas and Matplotlib).
+Develop an application in Jupyter Notebook that displays a history of a complete cycle of some Machine Learning technique seen in Chapter 5.
+To do this, you must select a data set already prepared or that requires simple preparation that is suitable for the technique to be applied.
+All this must be done using the tools that provides the Python programming language through the libraries seen in classes (Numpy, Pandas, Matplotlib, Seaborn, Scipy, and Sklearn).

 ## Usage
 Using the Jupyter Notebook tool used blocks